vncnz/heimdallr/README.md

 - show estimated time to full battery charge/discharge
 - show notifications

 After several experiments, I came up with this solution.
 Using a custom SVG shape, I rounded the screen corners.
-In the bottom-left corner, the frame reserves space for several icons, visible only when needed, indicating which resources are in a warning state (e.g. RAM almost full, low WLAN signal, and so on).
+Inside the pill, every functionality can show its data if needed.

+The clock is a constant presence, the only one for most of the time.

-On the right side, there is a “linear clock” with an arrow indicating the current time.
-On the same clock, an icon shows the battery’s estimated time to full charge (a green bolt) or to full discharge (a red skull).
+The second element is an indicator for the battery if you are using a laptop.
+An icon and a text show the battery’s estimated time to full charge (next to a green bolt) or to full discharge (next to a red skull)

-All this information takes virtually no useful space on the screen.
+One or more dedicated warning icons appear dynamically only when system resources require attention (e.g., high temperature, low WLAN signal, or low battery).
+No icons are shown when there are no alarms.

+Over the time, more and more features were added.

 Resource data (such as CPU, RAM, and disk usage) is retrieved via a Unix socket from another of my projects, Ratatoskr, which is also available on [GitHub](https://github.com/vncnz/ratatoskr).